svx/ktl/README.md

-# ktl
+# Kube Control

 ![Logo of the project](docs/images/logo-small.png)

-Kube Control - A Wrapper Around Kubectl
+A Wrapper Around Kubectl

 ## Contributing